AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

        - **Once** completion is reached
        - All operations based upon full definition of type
        - Indexed components for arrays
-       - Selected components for records
+       - components for records
-       - Attributes per type definition
+       - Type-specific attributes
        - Numeric manipulation for numerics
        - et cetera